FIELDWORK

 ON THE MARGINS

-Documentary Film, Colour, Chinese, Eng subtitle, 12min.
-2023
+Colour, Chinese, Eng subtitle, 12min, 2023

-Co-Directed by Jingru (Cyan) Cheng & Chen Zhan
+Co-directors: Jingru (Cyan) Cheng, Chen Zhan

 DINNER SET